thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 TLS/DTLS 1.3 implementations conforming to this profile MUST follow the mandatory-to-implement extension requirements in {{Section 9.2 of -TLS13}}.
-This section summarizes those requirements and the additional extension requirements established by this profile.
-The table does not replace the normative requirements in the referenced sections.
+For constrained IoT implementations, it is useful to have a single checklist that maps TLS/DTLS 1.3 extension support to the credential modes and deployment features used by this profile. {{table-mandatory-extensions}} provides that implementation checklist.
+It summarizes the TLS/DTLS 1.3 requirements and the additional extension requirements established by this profile; it does not replace the normative requirements in the referenced sections.

 | Extension | Applicability | Reference |
 |---|---|---|